Pie Ranch cultivates a healthy and just food system from seed to table through food education, farmer training, and regional partnerships.

 Margaret MacNiven: Together with her husband, Margaret has owned and operated Buck’s Restaurant in Woodside since 1991.
 She has served on the boards of the Friends of the Woodside Library, as well as the Committee for Green Foothills, an environmental non-profit organization that advocates for open space protection in San Mateo and Santa Clara Counties.
 She is a co-founder of the Woodside School garden, and currently a mentor in the Green Academy Program at Woodside High School.
 She has lived on 40 acres in the Santa Cruz Mountains for 35 years, and has a huge appreciation for the importance of supporting agriculture and farming as a means of preserving open spaces.

 Pie Ranch is supported by a diverse and talented group of contracted staff.
-Alexandra Villegas, Ivette Vega, and Võ Hải head up the youth program team for our partner schools, Pescadero, Mission and Oceana High.
-The youth coordinators teach youth in these schools about sustainable food systems, food justice and help facilitate field trips to the farm.
-All three youth coordinators assist in the marketing and distribution of our CSA program.
-Emil Hansgen manages the animal wing of Pie Ranch while Sam Lipshultz assists Debbie with production.
-Tamar Ingber is the farm stand manager and helps stock our produce shelves, handles customer service and managing bulk orders for Pie Ranch.
+Mona Urbina is our youth programs liason for our partner schools, Pescadero and Oceana High.
+As youth liason, Mona teaches youth about sustainable food systems, food justice and help facilitate field trips to the farm.
+She also assists in the marketing and distribution of our CSA program.
+Tamar Ingber is the farm stand manager and helps stock our produce shelves, handles customer service and manages bulk orders for Pie Ranch.
+Kelsey Jones is the farmstand sales associate, assisting Tamar with the day to day operations.

-This hard-working group (Sherif Musaji, Sage Farrell, Flor Revolorio and Rachel Goldberg) is passionate about farming and social justice.
-The apprenticeship is a year-long program designed to expose the apprentices to sustainable food systems, organic farm management, marketing produce and product, animal husbandry and working with youth and the public.
+This hard-working group is passionate about farming and social justice.
+The apprenticeship is a nine-month long program designed to expose the apprentices to sustainable food systems, organic farm management, marketing produce and product, animal husbandry and working with youth and the public.
 The apprentices participate in virtually every facet of Pie Ranch life from leading tours and work parties with the public, to site managing events to harvesting crops in the fields alongside permanent staff.
 They are a critical piece of the pie here on the farm!